NathanShih04/GamerGroupRepository/README.md

 | Everitt Cheng | [@NinjaBreadLord](https://github.com/NinjaBreadLord/) | [Tasks](https://github.com/NathanShih04/GamerGroupRepository/issues/assigned/NinjaBreadLord) | [Scrum Board](https://github.com/NathanShih04/GamerGroupRepository/projects/1) | [Commits](https://github.com/NathanShih04/GamerGroupRepository/commits?author=NinjaBreadLord) |
 | Kurtis Kwan | [@Naevey](https://github.com/Naevey/) | [Tasks](https://github.com/NathanShih04/GamerGroupRepository/issues/assigned/Naevey) | [Scrum Board](https://github.com/NathanShih04/GamerGroupRepository/projects/1) | [Commits](https://github.com/NathanShih04/GamerGroupRepository/commits?author=Naevey) |
 | Jackson Golding | [@K3wl-AidMan](https://github.com/K3wl-AidMan/) | [Tasks](https://github.com/NathanShih04/GamerGroupRepository/issues/assigned/K3wl-AidMan) | [Scrum Board](https://github.com/NathanShih04/GamerGroupRepository/projects/1) | [Commits](https://github.com/NathanShih04/GamerGroupRepository/commits?author=K3wl-AidMan) |

-## Project Ideation
-### Unique Idea
-We're going to have a website that has a Turtle clicker and tracks the cps of the user.
-It we will also implement a reaction speed tracker that has a monkey theme.
-This works when a monkey sprite pops onto the screen and the user is prompted to click anywhere on the screen.
-The website will then return how long you took to react and click on the website.
-We are also planning on a green theme.

 ## Time Table
 ### Sprint 7,8 Week 7